 Favor Centerpieces: Mini Bouquets

-Give guests sprightly bouquets of their own: Arrangements of 'Ping Pong' mums, chamomile, and lady's mantle (or other blooms to fit your color scheme).
+Give guests sprightly bouquets of their own: arrangements of 'Ping Pong' mums, chamomile, and lady's mantle (or other blooms to fit your color scheme).
 The flowers are held in small plastic floral tubes filled with water.
-Cones of decorative green paper hide the tubes.
+Cones of decorative green paper hide the tubes (for how to, see below).
 Then, pairs of the bouquets are propped in glass cylinders customized with bands of grosgrain ribbon around their bases.
 Narrow bands of green paper wrapped around the napkins and taped in back serve as place cards.

-Make paper cones: Using template, trace and cut out as many as you need.
+2. Make paper cones: Using a template, trace and cut out as many as you need.
 Curl into cones, and tape.